He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 In fact, that movement had an infrastructure — organizations, journals, conferences, money — that had been laid down years before.
 It was in large part funded by one person: a secretive and aging multimillionaire named William H. Regnery II, the most influential racist you’ve never heard of.

-Despite inheriting immense wealth, growing up in a prominent family in the conservative movement, he had managed to chalk up virtually no public success in his first six decades of life.
+Despite inheriting immense wealth, having grown up in a prominent family in the conservative movement, he had managed to chalk up virtually no public success in his first six decades of life.
 He never graduated from college, and he floundered in his attempt at running the family business.

 But starting in 1999 — when he convened a dozen other middle-aged white nationalists at an ornate seaside hotel nicknamed the Pink Palace — he has poured hundreds of thousands of dollars into the quest to transform America and create what he calls a white “ethnostate.”